 WooCommerce conditional payment methods = lower risk, higher sales

 Not all payment gateways are equal.
 Some work better for fraud reduction, some have lower fees, and some have higher acceptance from customers.

 Conditional Payment Methods for WooCommerce adds restriction rules for available payment gateways during checkout.
-You can hide/show any payment method (including custom payment methods) by the customer’s order total or billing or shipping location or product taxonomy.
+You can hide/show any payment method (including custom payment methods) by

 And you can set up all conditions with a simple screen within WooCommerce, so there’s no need to hire a developer or work with custom code.

 The plugin currently supports these taxonomies – product category, product type (including virtual, downloadable and any custom product type), product visibility, product tag and any custom product taxonomy like brands, except attributes.